westonrobot/docs/source/periph_user_guide/westonrobot/xnergy_wireless_charger.rst

 3. Software Setup
 =================

-The Xnergy Wireless Charger settings can be modified with the Xnergy Device Manager (XDM).
+The Xnergy Wireless Charger settings can be modified with the Xnergy Device Manager (XDM), contact us at `contact@westonrobot.com <contact@westonrobot.com>`_ to get it.
-The XDM (Windows supported only) can be downloaded :download:`here <software/xdm-v8.0.3-win_sec.zip>`.

 4. Resources
 ============